lfbear/ansible-api/README.md

 ## What is it?
 [Ansible](https://github.com/ansible/ansible/) is a radically simple IT automation system.
-If you are trying to use it and not like CLI mode, you can try me now.
-This is a http api for ansible
+If you are trying to use it and not like CLI, you can try me now.
+I can provide you use ansible by A RESTful HTTP Api

 ## Changelog